protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 ```

 One last thing: Since custom options are extensions, they must be assigned field
 numbers like any other field or extension.
-In the examples above, we have used
+In the examples earlier, we have used
 field numbers in the range 50000-99999\.
 This range is reserved for internal use
 within individual organizations, so you can use numbers in this range freely for
 in-house applications.
 If you intend to use custom options in public